Trump can probably pardon himself, but has no plan to - Giuliani

 The letter did not explicitly describe the possibility of Trump pardoning himself.

-A Trump decision to terminate the investigation “could lead to impeachment,” Giuliani separately told the NBC News program “Meet the Press with Chuck Todd.”
-Under the Constitution, a president can be impeached by the House of Representatives and then removed from office by the Senate.
+A Justice Department memo dated four days before former President Richard Nixon resigned in 1974 during the Watergate political corruption scandal took the view that “under the fundamental rule that no one may be a judge in his own case, the President cannot pardon himself.”

-House Majority Leader Kevin McCarthy, a Republican, made clear that he did not think Trump or any other president should pardon himself.
+House Majority Leader Kevin McCarthy, a Republican, made clear he did not think Trump or any other president should pardon himself.
 “I don’t think a president should pardon themselves,” he told CNN’s “State of the Union.”

+Former Manhattan U.S. Attorney Preet Bharara, fired by Trump last year along with numerous other federal prosecutors, said it would be “outrageous” for a sitting president to pardon himself and that doing so would represent “almost self-executing impeachment.”

+“Whether or not there is a minor legal argument that some law professor somewhere in a legal journal can make that the president can pardon, that’s not what the framers could have intended,” Bharara said on said on CNN’s “State of the Union” program, referring to the authors of the Constitution.

 Trump has not been shy about using his pardon power.